 - 3.1 The Employer and the Union agree that all employees should work in an environment that fosters mutual respect and professionalism.
 The parties agree that inappropriate behavior in the workplace does not promote the University's business, employee well-being, or productivity.
-All employees are responsible for contributing to such an environment and are expected to treat others with courtesy and respect. - 3.2 Inappropriate workplace behavior by employees, supervisors and/or managers will not be tolerated.
+All employees are responsible for contributing to such an environment and are expected to treat others with courtesy and respect. - 3.2 Inappropriate workplace behavior, including harassment or bullying as described in Article 2, by employees, supervisors and/or managers will not be tolerated.
 If an employee and/or the employee's union representative believes the employee has been subjected to inappropriate workplace behavior, the employee and/or the employee's representative is encouraged to report this behavior to the employee's supervisor, a manager in the employee's chain of command and/or the Human Resources Office.
-The University will investigate the reported behavior and determine if corrective or disciplinary action is appropriate and necessary.
-The employee and/or union representative will be notified upon conclusion. - 3.3 Retaliation against employees who make a workplace behavior complaint, or witnesses who provide information regarding such a complaint, will not be tolerated. - 3.4 The procedural aspects of this Article (defined below) are subject to the grievance procedure up to Step 2: - Did or did not investigate - Did or did not determine if discipline is appropriate and necessary - Did or did not notify the employee and/or union
+The University will treat any report seriously, investigate the reported behavior in a timely manner and will determine if corrective or disciplinary action is appropriate and necessary.
+The employee and/or union representative will be notified upon conclusion of the investigation.

-• Did or did not fulfill the obligations of this Article in a timely fashion
+- 3.3 Retaliation against employees who make a workplace behavior complaint, or witnesses who provide information regarding such a complaint, will not be tolerated. - 3.4 The procedural aspects of this Article (defined below) are subject to the grievance procedure up to Step 2: - Did or did not investigate - Did or did not determine if discipline is appropriate and necessary - Did or did not notify the employee and/or union - Did or did not fulfill the obligations of this Article in a timely fashion